Fly to Halifax, Nova Scotia

 Then drive across the Confederation Bridge - the longest bridge in the world crossing ice-covered water, stretching for eight miles across the Northumberland Strait.
 Arrive onto Prince Edward Island, Canada’s smallest province, just 174 miles tip to tip with just 152,000 “islanders”.
 Overnight in Charlottetown.

 Charlottetown to Baddeck (169 miles – land only)

-Today’s journey takes you past Orwell Corner Historic Site to board the ferry* across the Northumberland Strait to Nova Scotia.
+Today’s journey takes you past Orwell Corner Historic Site to board the ferry across the Northumberland Strait to Nova Scotia taking around 1 hour and 15 minutes.
 Drive through tranquil scenery and small communities that continue to celebrate Nova Scotia’s Scottish, Indigenous and Acadian identities.
 Continue into Cape Breton Island through the magnificent highland scenery that surrounds Bras d’Or Lake, and drive to the delightful resort community of Baddeck.
 The Alexander Graham Bell National Historic Site is dedicated to the life and works of Alexander Graham Bell, the inventor of the telephone.
 You will be spending two nights in Baddeck, to allow a full day tomorrow exploring the beautiful Cape Breton Highlands.